Polymer in water

 PEG in vacuum as simulated with LAMMPS

 Create a second folder alongside pureH2O/ and call it mergePEGH2O/.
-Create a new blank file in it, called input.lammps.
+Create a new blank file in it, call it input.lammps.
 Within input.lammps, copy the same first lines as previously:

 units real